hippolascage/hippolascage.github.io/_posts/2018-06-18-sharepoint-server-hardening-and-spwebconfigmodification.md

 * automatically applied when you extend the SPWebApplication to a server that wasn't previously hosting that SPWebApplication
 * tracked and managed centrally

-Here's an example adapted from [Sam Betts' blog post on custom response headers](https://blogs.msdn.microsoft.com/sambetts/2015/07/16/add-custom-http-headers-to-sharepoint-responses/) that will set the `httpOnlyCookies` and `requireSSL` flags.
+Here's an example adapted from [Sam Betts' blog post on custom response headers](https://blogs.msdn.microsoft.com/sambetts/2015/07/16/add-custom-http-headers-to-sharepoint-responses/) that will set the `httpOnlyCookies` and `requireSSL` flags discussed above.

 ```powershell
 [CmdletBinding()]